Michael B. Donley

-Michael Bruce Donley (born October 4, 1952) is a United States government official who is the director of administration and management in the Office of the Secretary of Defense since May 2021, having served in the same position from 2005 to 2008.
+Michael Bruce Donley (born October 4, 1952) is a United States government official who was the director of administration and management in the Office of the Secretary of Defense from 2021 to 2023, having served in the same position from 2005 to 2008.
 In the Bush and Obama administrations, Donley served as the 22nd secretary of the Air Force, amongst other positions.
 Donley has 30 years of experience in the national security community, including service on the staff of the United States Senate, White House and The Pentagon.

 Early life

 Donley was born in Novato, California.
 He earned his B.A.
 (1977) and M.A.
 (1978) in international relations from the University of Southern California.
 He also attended the Program for Senior Executives in National Security at Harvard University.

 Donley served in the United States Army (1972–1975).
 He attended the Army's Intelligence School (1972), Airborne school (1974), and Defense Language Institute (1973).
 He served in the 18th Airborne Corps and 5th Special Forces Group.